urnest/urnest/omnicxy/README.txt

     - use of modern C++ types eg std::string, std::vector
     - more readable generated code

-  It also puts some thought into build-time scalability, by reducing application code dependencies on omniORB header files.
+  It also aims for good build-time scalability by reducing application code dependencies on omniORB header files.

-  It is not (yet) a complete mapping, and it does not bother with the plethora of esoteric POA stuff: it does make basic clients and servers easy to code, which makes CORBA usable as that small piece of IPC in your large system without requiring a disproportionate amount
+  It is not (yet) a complete mapping, and it does not (yet) bother with the plethora of esoteric POA stuff: it does make basic clients and servers easy to code, which makes CORBA usable as that small piece of IPC in your large system without requiring a disproportionate amount